-The Department of Human Resources ("DHR") is within the Agency of Administration.
+The Department of Human Resources is within the Agency of Administration.
 It implements and monitors the State's EEO Plan, provides administrative assistance to the GWEDC, and assists agencies and departments in developing their individual EEO Plans.
-DHR's Recruitment Division ensures reasonable accommodations for all job applicants.
+The Department of Human Resources' Recruitment Division ensures reasonable accommodations for all job applicants.
 Examples include American Sign Language interpretation, readers, accessible facilities, TTY (text telephone device) or relay service, and large print materials.
-DHR's Center for Achievement in Public Service provides a supervisory training program to all supervisors in the State that incorporates the subject of cultural competence and diversity in the workplace.
-DHR's Labor Relations Division keeps a record of grievance proceedings from Step III that allege discrimination, including the nature of the grievances, and the resolution of the grievances.
-DHR's Operations Division is responsible for maintaining employee statistics on race, sex, national origin, disability status, and age by EEO-4 job category, pay grade, and step to the extent that accurate information is available.
-The Vermont Department of Labor provides data and interpretation to DHR regarding Vermont's civilian labor force and applicant pools.
+The Department of Human Resources' Center for Achievement in Public Service provides a supervisory training program to all supervisors in the State that incorporates the subject of cultural competence and diversity in the workplace.
+The Department of Human Resources evaluates complaints of discrimination received and takes necessary steps, including investigating such complaints.
+The Department of Human Resources Labor Relations Division keeps a record of grievance proceedings from Step III that allege discrimination, including the nature of the grievances, and the resolution of the grievances.
+The Department of Human Resources Operations Division is responsible for maintaining employee statistics on race, sex, national origin, disability status, and age by EEO-4 job category, pay grade, and step to the extent that accurate information is available.
+The Vermont Department of Labor provides data and interpretation to the Department of Human Resources regarding Vermont's civilian labor force and applicant pools.